Top Tips For Traveling To Israel

 Israel is one of the newest (and the oldest!) countries in the world.
 It was a very powerful state hundreds of years ago.
 And then it has been destroyed.
 Jewish people emigrated to different places all over the world (diaspora).
 They managed to rebuild their country in 1948.
 Due to the amazing location, between Europe, Asia, and Africa, Israel became a hot tourist destination.
-In this post, you will read the best tips for planning your stay in Israel like a travel pro.
+In this post, I am giving you the essential tips for planning trip to Israel.

-Israel is great to travel all year round.
+Planning a trip to Israel is a great idea all year round.
+It’s always warm in this country.
 However, the weather in the summer may be really tiring.
 The temperature of 31℃ (88℉) may make the sightseeing quite challenging.

-The high season in Israel starts on April, ends on October/November and has its peak on July and August.
-Because of great religious importance, the Holy Land may be quite crowded in the Christmas time.
+The high season in Israel starts in April, ends in October/November, and has its peak in July and August.
+Because of great religious importance, the Holy Land may be quite crowded at Christmas time.

 That’s probably one of the most difficult questions to answer!
 Israel is FULL of amazing places to visit.
 It’s really hard to choose the best of them.
 Some of the tourist sights that you simply can’t miss are: